 NOTE—Modification of an element means that at least one value of a field in the element is changed.
 Inclusion of an element means that the element is included in a Beacon frame.

-The Insertion of an element means that the element was not present in the previous Beacon frame and is present in the current Beacon frame.
+TGax editor: Change the following section 26.14.3 Opportunistic power save as described below (#21447)

 Opportunistic power save